 Two failure modes, both real.

-The seller commands the premium and does not get credit for the layer being dialed in.
+The seller does not get credit for the layer being dialed in.
 Version-controlled prompts, a tagged library, an enterprise-tenant fine-tune with transferability, service-account credentials owned by the company.
 None of this raises the multiple, because the merger agreement does not have a place to give credit.
 The seller does not get paid more for being more buyable.
 The same merger agreement that lets the unprepared seller skate also flattens the prepared seller.
-[S: prep gets you the same rep.]
+[S: that preparation should get you much more.]

 Both failure modes are produced by the same gap.
 The merger agreement encodes what M&A used to value.
 The deal is paying for what M&A values now.
 The mismatch is not closing on its own, and the lawyers tasked with closing it have not used the tool that would let them see it.